jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Giant Dragonfly Nymph.md

 RacialMods: +8 Stealth in shallow water
 Languages:
 SQ:
+SpecialAbilities:
+  Extending Jaw (Ex): >
-SpecialAbilities: Extending Jaw (Ex) A giant dragonfly nymph can extend its jaws with surprising speed.
+    A giant dragonfly nymph can extend its jaws with surprising speed.
 Not only does this extend the nymph's reach with its bite attack, but during the surprise round, a nymph gains a +4 bonus on attack rolls with its bite.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: